MODERN GERMAN TABLE MANNERS FOR BUSINESS PEOPLE

 Not only a business contract counts in a successful business relation, but also the empathy and cultural understanding between the partners play an important role for your personal success.
 Interests in setting up business relations are linked to knowing the rules and morality of the people you are dealing with.

-The course is for business people
+The course is for business people of all company hierarchies

 EXTRACT OF THE COACHING CONTENT: